mzhukov1973/zeit-tests/packages/zeit-test-02/README.md

 - [ ] <sup><sup>0.0.6</sup></sup> Add some convinient form of authentication for pull logic stream retranslation scheme for both:

-  - [ ] <sup><sup>0.0.6</sup></sup> Server, providing us with the source HLS stream (it authenticates with us, which grants it the power to setup our credentials, to authenticate with it, when we receive a clients' request and in turn request it to provide us with the source HLS stream) and
+  - [ ] <sup><sup>0.0.6</sup></sup> Server, providing us with the source HLS stream (it authenticates with us, which grants it the power to setup our credentials to authenticate with it when we receive a clients' request and in turn request it to provide us with the source HLS stream) and

   - [ ] <sup><sup>0.0.6</sup></sup> Client, requesting the retranslated HLS stream from us.